 What is the ACE Project?

-The Alameda Corridor-East (ACE) Project is a comprehensive construction program intended to mitigate the vehicle delays and collisions and other adverse community impacts at rail-roadway crossings resulting from growing freight rail traffic along two 35-mile railroad mainlines in the San Gabriel Valley.
+The Alameda Corridor-East (ACE) Project is a comprehensive construction program intended to mitigate vehicle delays and collisions, and other adverse community impacts at rail-roadway crossings resulting from growing freight rail traffic along two 35-mile railroad mainlines in the San Gabriel Valley.
 The ACE Trade Corridor rail mainlines through Southern California carry 16 percent of all oceangoing containers in the United States and have been designated by Congress as a Project of National and Regional Significance.
 The ACE Project includes constructing grade separations, where the road goes over or under the railroad, at 19 crossings (resulting in the elimination of 23 at-grade crossings) and safety and mobility upgrades at 53 crossings.
-Construction has been completed on fourteen rail-roadway grade separations.
-Three grade separations are under construction with another two grade separations and eight crossing safety projects in the design phase.
+Construction has been completed on sixteen rail-roadway grade separations.
+One grade separation is under construction, with another two grade separations and eight crossing safety projects in the design phase.
 Jump Start safety improvements have been completed at 40 at-grade crossings.

 Why do we need the ACE Project?